Stan Beeman: Season three

 Gaad informs Stan that Nina has been charged with espionage and treason.
 Stan tries again to reconcile with Sandra, trying to understand the EST she has been going to.
 He attends a session and asks Philip to go as well.
 Stan finds the training ridiculous and useless, much to Sandra's annoyance.
 Stan later goes back to an EST meeting, only to voice his opinion of it.
 Instead of being met with hostility, he gets applauded.
 Afterwards, he is asked out on a date by a woman named Tori (Callie Thorne), also from the meeting.
 They have dinner at the Jennings house and, despite admitting that he still considers Sandra his wife, he and Tori have sex.
 He eventually accepts that his marriage to Sandra is ending, and they agree to divorce.

 Stan is tasked with ensuring the safety of Zinaida Preobrazhenskaya (Svetlana Efremova), a defector from the Soviet Institute for US and Canadian Studies.
 Zinaida behaves cheerful and appreciative of American culture while accompanied by Stan, though he suspects she may be an undercover spy for the Russians.
 Stan is later confronted by Oleg, who blames him for Nina's arrest and upcoming execution; Stan relays to Oleg his suspicions about Zinaida and enlists his help in proving it, hoping to initiate a prisoner exchange for Nina.
 Despite initial doubts, Oleg confirms Stan's suspicions and Zinaida is arrested, but is instead exchanged for a different CIA asset that the United States deemed more valuable than Nina.
 Stan is nearly fired from the FBI after he admits his dealings with Oleg to Gaad, presenting a tape he recorded of Oleg admitting Zinaida's allegiance to the USSR.
 However, the Deputy Attorney General instead commends Stan for turning Oleg into a potential asset and has him continue the relationship.

 During this time, Stan forms a friendship with Dennis Aderholt, a new member of the FBI's counterintelligence division.
-Aderholt uncovers a bug inside Agent Gaad's office that, unbeknownst to them, was planted by Gaad's secretary Martha Hanson (Alison Wright) under instructions from an undercover Philip.
+Aderholt uncovers a bug inside Gaad's office that, unbeknownst to them, was planted by Gaad's secretary Martha Hanson (Alison Wright) under instructions from an undercover Philip.
 Stan begins to suspect Martha, but the case is seemingly closed after Philip murders Gene Craft, the FBI's IT specialist, and plants evidence in his home framing him as the mole.